-If you want to get into paintballing (or just want to beef up your own gear), you’re in the right place.
-Here, you’ll find everything you need to know about paintball equipment including what to wear for paintball, supplies which are just fun to have, supplies which will enhance your game and supplies you absolutely need to play paintball.
+Here, you’ll find everything you need to know about paintball equipment including what to wear for paintball, reviews and recommendations on the latest products, supplies and accessories which are just fun to have, and the gear you absolutely need in order to play paintball.

 Plus, we’ll discuss what to look for in your paintball gear so you can be sure that you’re not getting ripped off or buying subpar equipment.
 Finally, we’ll show you where to get the lowest prices around, so let’s get ready to lock and load!